Travel to Iraq

 We never organise expeditions to areas of Iraq that international governments deem to be on high-alert.

-South of Baghdad, the ancient Mesopotamian valley offer less risk and much more reward.
+South of Baghdad, the ancient Mesopotamian valley offers less risk and more reward.
 Featuring Babylonian ruins and a certain Great Ziggurat, this region is a paradise for adventurers.
-We love organising tours here, as well as in Iraqi Kurdistan and Baghdad.
+We organise private tours here, as well as in Iraqi Kurdistan and Baghdad.

 Things to do in Iraq

 Visit Iraq’s Mecca.
-Each year, Karbala attracts thousands of Muslim pilgrims from across the world.
+Each year, Karbala attracts millions of Muslim pilgrims from across the world.
 The golden-domed Imam Husayn Shrine is their final destination.

-Learn a winning scrabble word.
-The Ziggurat of Ur has been standing aloft since time began.
-This huge structure used to lie on the shores of the gulf, but coastline shifts have moved it hundreds of miles inland.
+Visit a Biblical building.
+The Ziggurat of Ur was built almost six thousand years ago.
+Now that’s old.
+This legendary structure used to lie on the shores of the Persian Gulf, but now coastline shifts have moved it hundreds of miles inland.

 Follow in the footsteps of Roald Dahl.
 In 1940, he took an award-winning photograph of Taq Kasra.
-Though a lot may have changed in Iraq since then, this unsupported arch – the largest on earth – is still hanging in the sky.
+Though a lot may have changed in Iraq since then, this unsupported arch – the largest on earth – still hangs in the sky.

 Embark on a Silk Road tour